• English

 The Waterwheel Tower

 The waterwheel tower is the oldest surviving building in the whole complex of the Palace of Mohamed Ali in Shubra.
 It was constructed in 1811.
-The tower is located 130 meters east of the Fountain Villa in the middle of the fruits and vegetable gardens.
-The gardens were separated from the villa by a fence, of which some portions still remain today.
+The tower is 130 meters east of the Fountain Villa in the middle of the fruit and vegetable gardens.
+The gardens were separated from the villa by a fence, some of which remain.

-The Waterwheel Tower is a huge structure that was made out of strong stones.
-Its eastern façade is 40 meters long and its southern façade is 21 meters long.
-In the middle of the tower, there are four water wells where the waterwheels were installed to lift and circulate the water.
-These waterwheels operated using machines and not using animals, like the usual method that was followed in Egypt at the time.
+The Waterwheel Tower is a massive structure made of solid stones.
+Its eastern façade is 40 meters long, and its southern façade is 21 meters long.
+In the tower's middle are four water wells where the waterwheels were installed to lift and circulate the water.
+These waterwheels operated using machines, not animals, as the usual method in Egypt.

-The water used to follow in certain channels above the roof of the tower.
+The water used to follow in specific channels above the tower's roof.
 It was then gathered in reservoirs on the sides of the structure, which were connected to pipes.
 The pipes then transferred the fresh water to the palace and the gardens.

-There is an ascending slope next to the Southern façade of the waterwheel tower that was used to lift the machines that were functioning to operate the waterwheels.
+An ascending slope next to the Southern façade of the waterwheel tower was used to lift the machines functioning to operate the waterwheels.
 This slope was 10 meters long and 5 meters wide.

 The eastern side of the waterwheel tower consisted of a smooth wall with four doors.
-Each of these doors led to a room that overlooks the back reservoir of water.
-Each room has a supplemental chamber where the tools and gadgets that were used to regularly clean the water wells and waterwheels were stored.
+Each door led to a room that overlooks the back reservoir of water.
+Each room has a supplemental chamber where the tools and gadgets used to clean the water wells and waterwheels regularly are stored.

 The Fountain Villa

-The Fountain Villa was constructed over a piece of land that was 88 meters long and 76 meters wide and was built to be in the center of the gardens of the complex.
+The Fountain Villa was constructed over a piece of land that was 88 meters long and 76 meters wide and was built to be in the center of the complex's gardens.

-The Fountain Villa consists of a receptacle-shaped structure with a number of doors and marble steps in front of each door.
-These steps lead to a different fountain with strong marble columns.
+The Fountain Villa is a receptacle-shaped structure with several doors and marble steps in front of each entrance.
+These steps lead to a different fountain with solid marble columns.

-At each corner of the basin, there is a fountain as well; no wonder the whole complex was called the Fountain Villa, which is circular in shape and has fish designs carved along its sides.
+At each corner of the basin is a fountain; no wonder the whole complex was called the Fountain Villa, which is circular and has fish designs carved along its sides.

-In the middle of each fountain, there is a notable statue of a lion standing on his back feet with water coming out of its mouth.
-The fountain has a large gallery overlooking it and this gallery includes numerous marble columns and it is richly decorated with drawings and portraits of the Egyptian military fleet, and some Roman and Greek thinkers and philosophers.
-The ceiling of this gallery has marvelous oil paintings and the ottoman baroque style of architecture that was quite dominant in Turkey at the time of the construction of the palace.
+In the middle of each fountain is a notable statue of a lion standing on his back feet with water coming out of its mouth.
+The fountain has a large gallery overlooking it, including numerous marble columns; it is richly decorated with drawings and portraits of the Egyptian military fleet and some Roman and Greek thinkers and philosophers.
+The ceiling of this gallery has marvelous oil paintings and the Ottoman Baroque style of architecture that was quite dominant in Turkey at the time of the palace's construction.

 Additional Halls In The Fountain Villa

 The Fountain Villa has four supplementary halls that are quite astonishing in their decorations and architectural design.
 The finest of these halls is the salon or walnut hall.
 It has that name because its walls and floor were lined with Turkish walnut wood.
-The wall of this hall features a large mirror that is decorated in the fabulous Moroccan and Andalusian styles.
-The ceiling of the hall also has remarkable baroque-style drawings done with various golden colors.
+The wall of this hall features a large mirror decorated in the fabulous Moroccan and Andalusian styles.
+The hall's ceiling also has remarkable baroque-style drawings with various golden colors.

 There is also the hall of the Fountain Villa called the Arabian Hall, which has walls decorated with green paintings of flowers and roses.
 The ceiling of this hall also has distinctive wooden arabesque screens that consist of small complex geometrical shapes.
 Among the decorations of the hall, there are certain sections where the names of the family of Mohamed Ali are written, and this part of the hall was redecorated during the reigns of Sultan Said Pasha and Abbas Pasha, the successors of Mohamed Ali.